carrierlxk/AdaptiveRP-tracking/README.md

 ### CFRP

-This is the code of our IEEE CSVT paper: Adaptive Region Proposal with Channel Regularization for Robust Object Tracking We expliot region proposal from object detection to address object re-detection and scale estimation issue in object tracking.
+This is the code of our IEEE CSVT paper: 'Adaptive Region Proposal with Channel Regularization for Robust Object Tracking'.
+We expliot region proposal from object detection to address object re-detection and scale estimation issue in object tracking.

 ##